onlinecity/gatewayapi-docs/docs/rest.rst

 predominately on HTTP POST calls and JSON.

-To use this API you must be a customer on the GatewayAPI.com platform, and run on modern SSL/TLS software (support SHA-2 & ECDHE_ECDSA, ie. OpenSSL 1.0+, NSS 3.11+, Win2k8/Vista+, Java 7+).
+To use this API you must be a customer on the GatewayAPI.com platform, and run on "modern" SSL/TLS software (support SHA-2, ie. OpenSSL 0.9.8+, NSS 3.11+, Win2k8/Vista+, Java 7+).
-If you are stuck with ancient SSL/TLS software (OpenSSL 0.9.8, Win XP/2k3 or Java 6), use the https://badssl.gatewayapi.com/ domain instead.
+If you are stuck on ie. Windows XP/2k3, try https://sha1.gatewayapi.com/.
-You can even use it without SSL at all if your setup requires it.
+If nothing works, use http://badssl.gatewayapi.com/ - you can use this domain without SSL at all, but your API keys will be sent as cleartext, so we advise against it.

 Authentication
 --------------
-Use either :ref:`oauth` or :ref:`HTTP Basic Authentication`.
+Use either :ref:`oauth`, :ref:`HTTP Basic Authentication` or :ref:`API Token`.
 We encourage the use of :ref:`oauth`, since it provides the best protection and although not as ubiquitous as basic auth, it's well supported by most frameworks.

 .. _oauth: